SurajYadav8/Defi_stablecoin/README.md

    1. wETH
    2. wBTC

+- calculate health factor function
+- set health factor if debt is 0
+- Added a bunch of view function

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**